lit/rfcs/rfcs/NNNN-preact-signals.md

 ### Security Impact

-N/A
+None

 ### Documentation Plan

-This package will initially be documented in it's own README.
+This package will initially be documented in its own README.
 If it stays on track to graduation, we should document this package under the *Managing Data* section on lit.dev.
 We may end up with multiple signals packages, and either none will graduate, one will, or we'll have to document multiple packages.

 ## Downsides